 DISCUSSION:

-Conpokal is an advanced, effective technique for collecting high-quality images and in-situ mechanical properties of live biomaterials in a liquid environment.
+Conpokal is an advanced, effective technique for collecting high-quality images and in situ mechanical properties of live biomaterials in a liquid environment.
 The ability to collect exceptional morphology and topography images combined with live-sample mechanical properties extends past typical electron and light microscopy techniques.
 Separately, a confocal microscope provides brightfield, epifluorescence, and laser scanning confocal capabilities to achieve high-quality, detailed fluorescent images of samples.
 An AFM provides mechanical characterization, but without auxiliary optics it becomes difficult to navigate the sample.
 With the two systems combined, a user can collect both images and mechanical properties of the exact same cell during the experiment, which is a great advantage over two separate instruments.
 The purpose of this manuscript is to inform and guide users on the extensive capabilities of the combined Conpokal system for the future of biology, engineering, and health.
 The protocol involves preparation of instruments, culture media, dishes, selection of microorganisms, AFM procedure, confocal procedure, and clean up.
 The most critical steps for a successful live, in-solution, Conpokal session are sample immobilization, judicious tip selection, and live stain execution.
 The discussion section for this manuscript will elaborate on culture recommendations, troubleshooting tips and operational guidelines, and future work for the Conpokal technique.
 Culture recommendations will cover guidance on sample culture, immobilization, and staining.
 AFM, confocal, and Conpokal tips and guidelines will discuss tip selection and calibration, resolution, limitations, and near simultaneous operation.
 Future work includes the outlook and potential for prospective research pathways.

 The protocol covers culture, probing, and imaging of both live cell and fixed bacteria samples.
 One challenge present when conducting AFM in liquid stems from cantilever movement obstruction due to sample hindrance and hydrodynamic drag.
 If the sample is not well adhered to the substrate, there is potential for fouling of the cantilever by sections of the sample floating in the liquid.
 In that case, measurements are compromised since they are a supposition of elastic adherence and micromechanical properties of the sample.
 The HEK cells were not treated with fixative, however, S. mutans and E. faecalis require additional immobilization, similar to other prokaryotic cells.
 The bacteria chosen showed active movement which hindered cell probing and imaging, therefore, the samples were gently, chemically fixed to promote immobilization.
 There are alternatives to chemical fixation, such as filter membranes that physically trap individual cells in pores.75